 Electromagnetic forces give today's metals the sustainable edge

 The electromagnetic stirrer first swirled the metallurgical melt in an electric arc furnace some 85 years ago.
-Since its invention at ABB (then known as ASEA) by Dr Ludwig Dreyfus, the electromagnetic stirrer, or EMS, has seen continuous development to complement evolving furnace types.
+Since its invention at ABB (then known as ASEA) by Dr Ludwig Dreyfus, the electromagnetic stirrer, or EMS, has seen continuous development to meet the evolving demands in metals furnace and continuous casting processes.

 Learn how to achieve your sustainability targets